-Tool 10: Intra boundary filter (JVET-J0018 Mediatek)
+Tool 9: Intra boundary filter (JVET-J0018 MediaTek)

 In JVET-J0018, intra gradient filter and intra bi-boundary are used to further improve the predictor quality of intra mode.
 Intra gradient filter is applied on horizontal and vertical prediction mode as the same as that in HEVC.
 Intra bi-boundary filter is similar to intra boundary filter in JEM as shown in the following figure.
 Along intra prediction direction, the final predictor is generated by using the reference samples in the other boundary and the original intra predictor.